ZihanType/nade/README.md

 ## How to bypass the limitations

-1. You can pass a module path starting with `$crate::` for the `nade` attribute macro on the function, like this:
+1. You can pass a module path starting with `$crate` for the `nade` attribute macro on the function, like this:

     ```rust
     #[nade($crate::module)]